|The Houston Riots and

 randomly in the dark after someone yelled, “Here they come!”

 More than 100 armed soldiers, possibly led by First Sergeant Vida Henry, began their march towards the jail.
-Henry had, at first,
+Henry had, at

+Capt.
 J.W.
 Mattes of the 2nd Illinois Field Artillery.

 Also killed was patrolman Daniels, who had been involved with the beating and arrest of Baltimore.

 The men never made it to the police station.
-Some began to desert the march and went into hiding, others headed back to camp,
+Some began to desert the march and went into hiding, others headed back to

-and Henry stole off on his own.
+camp, and Henry stole off on his own.
 He was found dead of a self-inflicted gunshot wound.

 The next day, martial law was in force and on the following day, Aug.
-25, the Battalion was headed by train back to Camp Furlong
+25, the Battalion was headed by train back to Camp

-nearby Fort Bliss in El Paso to begin their wait for court martial.
+stockade at nearby Fort Bliss in El Paso to begin their wait for court martial.

 “Lord, I’m Comin’ Home”